Prediction horizon shapes representations in predictive learning: Results

-We consider an abstract predictive coding task inspired by \cite{recanatesi2021predictive}, in which $S$ states and $2A+1$ actions are represented by one-hot encoded observations $O(s) = \delta_s \in \mathbb{R}^S$, $s \in [1, S]$, $g(a) = \delta_a \in \mathbb{R}^{2A+1}$, $a \in [-A, A]$. $A$ specifies the maximal allowed action.
-The network receives inputs of the form $\{O(s), g(a)\}$.
-The target output is the next observation $O(s+a)$.
-Tuples that map to undefined states are discarded.
-We train a deep linear network with $L$ layers and no biases on the full dataset of all possible state–action pairs.
-Since the observations are one-hot encoded, training with cross-entropy loss naturally casts the task as multiclass classification.
+We consider an abstract predictive learning task inspired by previous work \cite{recanatesi2021predictive}, in which $S$ states and $2A+1$ actions are represented by one-hot encoded observations $O(s)=\delta_s \in \mathbb{R}^S$, $s \in [1,S]$, and $g(a)=\delta_{a+A} \in \mathbb{R}^{2A+1}$, $a \in [-A,A]$.
+The network receives $\{O(s), g(a)\}$ and predicts $O(s+a)$, discarding tuples that map to undefined states.
+We train a bias-free deep linear network with $L$ layers on all valid state--action pairs.
+Since observations are one-hot encoded, Cross Entropy (CE) loss naturally casts the task as multiclass classification.

-Our goal is to study the relationship between the environment’s latent geometry and the network’s internal representation.
-The former is given by the shifted state $s+a$, while the latter we define as the activation of the last hidden layer.
-Crucially, the choice of one-hot encoding removes any intrinsic correlations between neighboring states.
-Thus, any emergent structure in the hidden representations must arise from learning to solve the predictive task.
+Our goal is to study the relationship between the environment's latent geometry and the network's internal representation.
+The former is given by the shifted state $s+a$, while the latter is defined as the activation of the last hidden layer.
+Crucially, the use of one-hot encoding removes any intrinsic correlations between neighboring states.
+Thus, any emergent structure in the hidden representations must arise from learning the predictive task rather than from structure already present in the inputs.

-In an overparameterized network, there exist infinitely many perfect accuracy solutions for any given $A$.
-For example, a solution for a large $A$ trivially satisfies the task for smaller $A$.
-The key question is therefore: which solution does the network converge to, and why?
-Figure~\ref{fig2} shows that in the multi-step setting, hidden activations spontaneously collapse onto the latent state manifold, whereas in the single-step setting they do not.
-This emergence of consistent and highly ordered representations in an unconstrained optimization problem highlights the presence of strong implicit biases in the training dynamics.
-Although disorganized solutions are equally valid, the network reliably converges to the collapsed manifold structure—but only when the prediction horizon scales linearly with $S$ (Figure~\ref{fig_S_scaling}).
-As we will show, explaining this phenomenon requires combining several theoretical results with a deeper analysis of the problem structure.
+In an overparameterized network, there are infinitely many perfect-accuracy solutions for any given $A$.
+For example, a solution for a large $A$ trivially satisfies the task for smaller $A$, since the latter is a subset of the former.
+The key question is therefore which solution the network converges to, and why.
+Figure~\ref{fig2}a shows that for a large prediction horizon, the last hidden-layer activations spontaneously collapse onto the latent state manifold, whereas in the short-horizon setting they do not.
+The emergence of consistent and highly ordered representations in an unconstrained optimization problem points to strong implicit biases in the training dynamics.
+Although disorganized solutions are equally valid, the network reliably converges to the collapsed manifold structure---but only when the prediction horizon scales linearly with $S$ (Figure~\ref{fig2} b,c).
+Note that throughout the paper we use Participation Ratio (PR) to measure dimensionality; see the appendix for details.
+As we show below, explaining this phenomenon requires combining several theoretical results with a deeper analysis of the problem structure.